 About 50 million American children attend public school, with nearly $10,000 being spent on each student.
 Where do those dollars go, and what are some of the benefits and challenges facing public schools?

-Each year about 90 students earn a Rhodes scholarship to study at the University of Oxford.
-Learn about some of the most famous Rhodes scholars, including Bill Clinton, George Stephanopoulos, and Kris Kristofferson.
+Each year about 103 students earn a Rhodes scholarship to study at the University of Oxford.
+Learn about some of the most famous Rhodes scholars, including Bill Clinton, transportation secretary Pete Buttigieg and journalist Ronan Farrow.